a2441918/ReviewTrackersCalendarApp/readme.md

 Open your browser to `http://localhost:8111`.
 You can change the hostname and port by editing the values in the `.env` you created above.

 [dotenv-safe](https://www.npmjs.com/package/dotenv-safe) is used for the `.env` variables, therefore all `.env` vars must be declared in the `.env.example` file for them to be usable in the app.

+By default `.env.production` is in `.gitignore`, if this doesn't contain any sensitive information, you may want to commit it.

 ## Production build